without Internet Explorer,

 This is the lamest Immortal release for the one fact that it’s a repetitive, sloppy mess.
 The cover art’s cool in a goofy way and the title is one that evokes an epic quality, but that’s worth more before hearing the album.
 The music itself doesn’t live up to that at all, even when that which is praiseworthy is put into the equation.
 Think of all the typical ‘90s black metal traits and think of why a lot of it doesn’t pay off.
 Could it be bad production, sloppy playing, or something like poor songwriting?
 Well this album’s got all of it and chooses to never be anything more than a joke.
 Abbath’s vocals are laughable, the drumming’s excited but mindless, and bar a few decent riffs and the bulk of the final song, Battles In The North is a dusty antique at best.

 Why do songs abruptly cut off?
 Why does everything have the exact same pace except “Blashyrkh (Mighty Ravendark)”?
 Why does Abbath sound like a toad choking?
 There are so many questions to ask that lead to the big question - despite all the things wrong with this, why is it considered a classic?
 Its grubby production, while in one way does give off this cold, sharp tone, strips this album of emotion.
 Tremolo is cutting in distortion and does have bite to it, so add some melody and there’ll be riffs aplenty... except there isn’t.
 There’s a blend of the same sounding riffs for over half the album, and it gets upsettingly tedious when there are no hooks to keep me interested.
 The final track is the only song which I like because it sounds like the epic, thought-out Immortal with actual writing, riff prowess, and some of that fantasy-atmosphere that makes them sound otherworldy.
-“Cursed Realms Of The Winterdemons” has this for like ten seconds, too, but then it devolves into blasturbation.
+“Cursed Realms Of The Winterdemons” has this for like ten seconds, too, before it devolves into blasturbation.

 That’s what the rest of this album’s like (harsh, but uneventful music).
 It’s blast beats upon blast beats and tremolo upon tremolo.
 Its overwhelming, flood-like temperament would be one to behold had there been competent writing behind it.
 I mean add some harmonies, some eclectic leads, atmospheric passages, more than a few distinct riffs instead of the sharp buzz of guitars, and put someone behind the kit that can actually do something other than blitzy bonks.
 Abbath’s drumming sucks so bad behind those stammering double bass queues and clowny snare hits.